 End Sub

-Running Macro Using Developer Tab:
+Running the Macro Using the Developer Tab:

-Read More: Excel VBA Vlookup with Multiple Criteria (3 Examples)
+Read More: Excel VBA Vlookup with Multiple Criteria

 Steps:

-- Create a Module >> type the following code >> click on the Save icon.
+- Create a Module >> Use the following code >> click Save.

 Sub VLOOKUP_Single_Output()